-This book is based upon an interpretive study of nursing practice in critical care units that was conducted between 1988 and 1994.
+This book is based on an interpretive study of nursing practice in critical care units and was conducted between 1988 and 1994.
 The study was conceived by Patricia Benner and Christine Tanner and proposed to the Helene Fuld Foundation for funding.
-Coinvestigators who were involved from the proposal phase were Hubert L. Dreyfus and Stuart E. Dreyfus.
-We here present a brief overview of our approach to the study of nursing practice.
-A detailed discussion of our concerns and actions in design and conduct of the study can be found in Appendix A.
+Coinvestigators involved from the proposal phase were Hubert and Stuart Dreyfus.
+Here, we present a brief overview of our approach to the study of nursing practice.
+A detailed discussion of our concerns and actions in design and conduct of the study can be found in appendix A.